-An excellent way for you to grow your Facebook Page audience is through two-way conversations.
+Grow your Facebook Page audience through two-way conversations.

 So let’s explore some potential reasons why you’re not having much meaningful engagement with your content:

 Engagement takes time, so focus on the ‘long game’ here.
 It’s unrealistic to come out from the woodwork and expect people to engage with you straight away.
 People often need to see your content a number of times before they’ll jump in and comment.

 Are people even seeing your posts?
 The average person has liked 846 Facebook Pages based on a recent poll I conducted.
 You don’t need to be Einstein to figure out that it’s just not possible for that many pages to show up on a person’s feed.
 That’s why platforms like Facebook select a small handful of 10-20 Pages to show people based on their previous activity such as: likes, comments, clicks, shares.
 This means if you only post every few weeks you have less opportunity to be seen on anyone’s newsfeed.

 Is your content interesting enough for your intended audience?
 The first two lines of any social media post are what I call ‘prime realestate’.
 This prime realestate serves as a headline to what you are going to be talking about, and its purpose is to draw people in to your content piece.
 How are you utilising the opening lines of your posts?

 Are you sharing your own perspectives, values and beliefs?
 Or are you sharing a lot of quotes, memes and other people’s content?
 When you share this type of content you’ll generally only have low quality engagement such as ‘Likes’ but no comments.
 Especially where you give no commentary as to why you are sharing the piece.